CotastrapheTaken/webscrape-with-crawl4ai/README.md

 The scraped content will be saved as a markdown file in the `scrapes` directory.

-License is the Unlicensed License, check LICENSE
+License is the Unlicense license, check LICENSE